-The ‘shoulder seasons’ (fall and spring) between the main vacation times are often a perfect time for a sojourn in the mountains.
-Especially at ski-area centric locations.
+The ‘shoulder seasons’ (fall and spring) are a perfect time for a mountain getaway.
+Especially at ski-area locations.

 Vail, Colorado is no exception.
 Just an easy 1 hour 40 minute drive from Denver up I-70 West, the Vail area shines in the autumn.